CPU temperature monitor tools are applications that help you check your CPU's temperature when they collect data from the different available sensors.

 With this tool, your CISCO routers will be effectively monitored and graphed in a concurrent manner.
 By so doing, you will always be ahead of your problems.

-- It is able to support the SNMP v3 and the IP v6
+- It is able to support SNMP v3 and IP v6.

 - It has a yellow load bar that represents instances where the load has reached the user-friendly threshold for warning.
 If the red bar lights, it represents a critical level